world-class/REPL/faq/README.md

 ### There are a lot of technologies involved in data science.
 Can you run through some of the ones that will be covered

-- Python, numpy, scipy pandas, Jupyter notebooks, TensorFlow, data visualization tools.
+- Python, `numpy`, `scipy` `pandas`, Jupyter notebooks, `TensorFlow`, data visualization tools.

 ### Have the Level 6 Modules been produced and tested

-- One commenced production earlier this year.
-Others begin in October 2019, two more phases start in April and October 2020.
+- Production commenced in early 2019.
+New modules will keep being made available for the whole of 2021.

-### Have Level 5 and 6 Modules been quality assured
+### Have Level 5 and 6 modules been quality assured

 - The design of the whole programme has been through a QAA process to ensure it aligns with the UK HE benchmark for computing.